If there’s one thing you can do to help ensure your business’ vitality, it’s giving some thought to how to increase creativity.

 We know regular exercise helps minimize stress and anxiety, but how else can it be helpful when you’re wondering how to increase creativity?

 Wendy Suzuki, a neuroscientist and psychology professor at New York University, claims there’s a powerful correlation between exercise and creativity.
 What’s more, a study from Stanford University found that walking makes room for more creative thinking and better ideas.

 Sign up for a workout class with a friend (bonus points if it’s a fellow Unemployable pal), go for a long walk through your neighborhood while listening to a podcast, or clip on your helmet and bike around town.
-If you don’t have a ton of time, fitness apps like Aaptiv and Nike+ Training Club are great resources for squeezing in a quick yet impactful workout.

 However you fit exercise into your life, the benefits will prove to be worth it every time.